 Incidentally, still being signed with MGM, she agreed to the studio getting exclusive filming rights to her wedding to get out of her contract.

-Kelly set sail for Monaco on April 4, 1956, with 60 pieces of luggage; her poodle, Oliver; and her ivory silk and taffeta wedding gown by MGM costume designer Helen Rose, who had worked with Kelly on several pictures and went on to dress Elizabeth Taylor in Cat on a Hot Tin Roof and Butterfield 8.
+Kelly set sail for Monaco on April 4, 1956, with 60 pieces of luggage; her poodle, Oliver; and her ivory silk and taffeta wedding gown designed by MGM costumer Helen Rose, who had worked with Kelly on several pictures and went on to dress Elizabeth Taylor in Cat on a Hot Tin Roof and Butterfield 8.

 The wedding of Grace Kelly and Prince Rainier III after their whirlwind-by-any-standard courtship was not just the royal wedding of its day, coming nine years after the future Queen Elizabeth II married Prince Philip, but was deemed the "wedding of the century."